MrWolfZ/simplux/recipes/advanced/testing-side-effects/README.md

 })
 ```

-Once we have 1) mocked we can easily test the post-processing logic from 2) by simply calling the `loadTodosFromApi`.
+Once we have 1) mocked we can easily test the post-processing logic from 2) by simply calling `loadTodosFromApi`.

 > There are alternative designs to the effect above that would allow testing the filtering logic without the effect, e.g. by extracting it into a separate function.
 How you want to structure your effects is completely up to you.

-And that how simple it is to test your side effects with the help of **simplux**.
+And that shows how simple it is to test your side effects with the help of **simplux**.

 Have a look at our [other recipes](../../../../..#recipes) to learn how **simplux** can help you make your life simple in other situations.